Module 14.7: RKE2 - Enterprise Hardened Kubernetes

 The Artifact-Driven Install

-- Download the Bundle: On an internet-connected machine, download:
+- Download the Bundle: On an internet-connected, untrusted machine, you download three specific artifacts:

 Configuring Registry Overrides

 Section titled “8.
-Helm Controller and Add-on Management”RKE2 includes a built-in Helm Controller that allows you to manage cluster add-ons declaratively.
+Helm Controller and Add-on Management”RKE2 ships with a powerful, built-in Helm Controller.
+This component allows platform administrators to manage the lifecycle of complex cluster add-ons purely declaratively, treating them as native Kubernetes resources.

 HelmChartConfig: The Power of Overrides